lakshya8066/cern-assignment/README.md

 ## Assumptions
 1. The input stream is not a parallel stream.
-2. There are no null elements in the input stream.
+2. Null elements are present in the input stream and considered valid.